Tax Credits in 2024: How to Claim the Recovery Rebate Credit

 What Is the Recovery Rebate Credit?

-Economic Impact Payments, also known as stimulus payments, were a series of three tax credits sent to most Americans to help ease the financial burden from the COVID-19 pandemic.
-These were an advance on refundable credits that could be claimed on Americans’ annual income tax returns.
-The first two rounds were considered part of the 2020 tax year, while the third was considered part of tax year 2021.
+Economic Impact Payments, also known as stimulus payments, were a series of three tax credits sent to most Americans to help ease the financial burden of the COVID-19 pandemic.
+These were advance-on refundable credits that could be claimed on Americans’ annual income tax returns.
+The first two rounds were considered part of the 2020 tax year, while the third was considered part of the 2021 tax year.

 To get the payments to Americans as quickly as possible, the IRS used the most recent tax information they had on file to determine who was eligible and calculate how much they should receive.
 For most Americans, that worked just fine.